MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-14-Jekyll-syntax-highlight.md

 ### 1. Override The `.code` CSS Class

 Coderay will add a .code CSS class to the generated HTML of the code blocks.
-Override it to add flavor to the blocks.
+Override it to add additional flavor to the blocks.

 ```css
 .code {